Jayify/Portfolio-Website/README.md

 ## Note
 <ul>
-  <li>All pull requests prior to V2.0.0 were wiped when mirror cloning the repository (can view on old repository).</li>
+  <li>All pull requests prior to V2.0.0 were wiped when mirror cloning the repository (can view on old repository, link at top).</li>
 </ul>